Altium-Designer-addons/scripts-libraries/Scripts - PCB/MoveAPdesignators2/README.md

 - 2022-11-28 - Ver 2.03 : ***actually*** *actually* fixed justification and movement for rotated strings (my test PcbDoc was glitched where bottom side designators were mirrored in place or something)
 - 2023-02-15 - Ver 2.04 : fixed support for moving designators away with negative input value; maybe, *possibly*, ***actually*** fixed justification and movement for the last time (*found a bug in Altium where components flipped to the other side of the board have the wrong autoposition behavior until the PcbDoc is closed and re-opened.*)
 - 2023-06-20 - Ver 2.05 : added support for initially selecting a mix of designators and components, rather than only components; added support for AD19+ AdvanceSnapping text property (might actually fix previous justification bug); better memory safety
+- 2023-07-04 - Ver 2.06 :
+    - added automatic movement amount support
-- 2023-06-28 - Ver 2.06 : added command to interactively adjust Designator Autoposition setting for components with automove
+    - added command (no GUI) to interactively adjust Designator Autoposition setting for components (with automove)
+    - improved clearance detection to use object outlines instead of bounding boxes for most things (better support for objects that aren't at 0/90)
+    - reworked configuration file to use .ini file instead, for better forward compatibility

 ## Credits
   - Credit to Mattias Ericson & Tony Chilco for the MoveAPdesignators script I started from